 There were untold numbers of canoes built in the local area.
-Canoe builders documented in Wayne LeBelle's book Dokis - Since Time Immemorial were Felix Lariviere, who lived at Sand Bay, and his father.
+Canoe builders documented in Wayne LeBelle's book Dokis - Since Time Immemorial included Felix Lariviere, who lived at Sand Bay, and his father.
 An example of a canoe built in Dokis by Felix Lariviere can be viewed by clicking here.

 French River 1910